Frank Reagan (Blue Bloods)

-Francis Xavier Reagan is a fictional character from the TV series Blue Bloods portrayed by actor Tom Selleck.
+Francis Xavier Reagan is a fictional character from the television series Blue Bloods portrayed by Tom Selleck.
 In the series, Reagan is the New York City Police Commissioner, the son of a former Commissioner, and the patriarch of a family of police officers and others involved in aspects of the city's criminal justice system.
 Selleck's performance in the role has been critically praised, but the character has been criticized by some for presenting an overly positive view of law enforcement administration.

-Characterization
+Character analysis and reception

 Selleck mentioned that he was drawn to the project because of the strong pilot script, though he was concerned about becoming involved in an ongoing series because he did not want to compromise his commitment to the Jesse Stone television movies.

 The New York Daily News praised Selleck's performance in the role, drawing comparisons between Selleck's characters Jesse Stone and Frank Reagan, saying that both Reagan and Stone are moral, principled men of few words.
 In 2017, Selleck was nominated for a People's Choice Award for Favorite TV Crime Drama Actor for his work on the show.

-The character has been described as "a wise, benevolent potentate of a police commissioner, who keeps a portrait of Teddy Roosevelt on his wall for inspiration"; a "no-nonsense police chief" who "runs the force as diplomatically as he runs his family" and as having "strong family values that are inspiring to those around him"; and as a leader who "upholds the law and justice no matter how hard it may be and no matter who breaks the law".
+The character has been described as "a wise, benevolent potentate of a police commissioner"; a "no-nonsense police chief" who "runs the force as diplomatically as he runs his family" and as having "strong family values that are inspiring to those around him"; and as a leader who "upholds the law and justice no matter how hard it may be and no matter who breaks the law".
 However, political scientist George A. Gonzalez has criticized the series generally, and the character of Frank Reagan specifically, as propaganda, noting that the show "equates justice with the NYPD", and that in the politically charged episode "Parenthood", Reagan "refuses to ponder if zealous, or overzealous, enforcement of the law may be unduly punishing political dissent and serve to deter future political protests".
 In terms of his personal life, Reagan is a widower, and "the family in Blue Bloods is portrayed as deeply Catholic and highly traditional: they meet often for family dinners, always begin the meals with prayers, often explicitly addressing Jesus", but with "no evident concern about traditional Christian teachings on sexual morality", with characters including Reagan having "occasional brief sexual relationships".
 In the 2014 episode "Burning Bridges", Reagan "criticized the Catholic Church for its stance on homosexuality", a depiction of the character that drew an offended response from Catholic League CEO Bill Donohue, who incorrectly predicted that the show would lose viewership.

 Reagan's character draws inspiration from Raymond Kelly, former Commissioner of the NYPD, and Theodore Roosevelt, former President of the Board of Commissioners of the NYPD, who later served as Governor of New York, Vice President, and the 26th President of the United States.